What is a social applicant tracking system (ATS)?

 Job boards have been posting their jobs to free aggregator sites such as SimplyHired and Indeed for many years but they are also now using social channels to expand their reach to connect with candidates elsewhere (not posting jobs but "talking" to candidates – Corporate Recruiters take note!).

 Corporate recruiters continue to post to the job boards AND post to the social channels which has driven the ATS vendors to add this into their systems to stake their social claim.
-Posting jobs is all well and good but unless supplemented with some conversation it won’t get you far.
+Posting jobs is all well and good, but unless supplemented with some social conversation, it won’t get you far.

 The job boards still lead the way in online job advertising but can only continue if the corporate recruiter lets them.
 And if you have a big enough budget.